operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 ## Catalog Operator

 The Catalog Operator is responsible for resolving ClusterServiceVersions and the required resources they specify.
-It is also responsible for watching catalog sources for updates to packages in channels, and upgrading them (optionally automatically) to the latest available versions.
+It is also responsible for watching CatalogSources.
+It updates to packages in channels, and upgrading them (optionally automatically) to the latest available versions.
+It also starts and maintains pods required to provide the grpc endpoints from container images those CatalogSources identify.

+The process works this way.
 A user that wishes to track a package in a channel creates a Subscription resource configuring the desired package, channel, and the catalog source from which to pull updates.
 When updates are found, an appropriate InstallPlan is written into the namespace on behalf of the user.
+Users can also create their own InstallPlan resource directly, containing the names of the desired ClusterServiceVersions and an approval strategy.
+The Catalog Operator will then create an execution plan for the creation of all of the required resources and update the InstallPlan with that information.

-Users can also create an InstallPlan resource directly, containing the names of the desired ClusterServiceVersions and an approval strategy and the Catalog Operator will create an execution plan for the creation of all of the required resources.
+If manual approval is required, the Catalog Operator now waits for the InstallPlan to be marked `approved`.
+Otherwise, it moves on to the next step.

-Once approved, the Catalog Operator will create all of the resources in an InstallPlan; this should then independently satisfy the OLM Operator, which will proceed to install the ClusterServiceVersions.
+Then Catalog Operator will create all of the resources in an InstallPlan; this should independently satisfy the OLM Operator, which will complete the operator deployment.

 ### InstallPlan Control Loop